felixongom/diteorm/README.md

   ["user_name"=>"loy", "age"=>27],
 ]);
 ```
-Don't pass created_at and updated_at fieldause they get fieldautomatically.
+Don't pass the primary key feild, created_at and updated_at feild because they get feild up automatically.

 The create method returns the new record created only if you are creating a single record.